A Discrete-event-based Simulator for Distributed Deep Learning: RELATED WORK

-NS-3 combines the advantages of NS-2 and other simulators to develop a new open-source, cross-platform discrete-event network simulator for Internet systems\cite{r11}.
+NS-3~\cite{r4} is a open-source, cross-platform discrete-event network simulator for Internet systems\cite{r11}.
 It supports distributed simulation and parallel simulation and runs faster.
-Ns-3 is designed as a set of libraries that can be combined with other external software libraries\cite{r12}.
+NS-3 is designed as a set of libraries that can be combined with other external software libraries\cite{r12}\cite{r16}.
 It became a standard in networking research as the results obtained were accepted by the community.
-Piotr Gawłowicz et.al \cite{r13} have developed a module, NS3-gym, to provide an interface in Reinforced Learning between ns and OpenAI Gym.
-It uses the API provided by the OpenAI gym.
-They use ZMQ socket to implement the communication between NS-3 and OpenAI gym.
+However, NS-3 is lack of the support for the embed computational components.
+Although new discrete simulators based on deep reinforcement learning (DRL) or deep reinforcement learning (DL) have been proposed to satisfy the aforementioned requirements, recently.
+There are also some problems in these frameworks.
+Piotr Gawłowicz et.al \cite{r13} have developed a module, NS3-gym, to provide an interface in Reinforced Learning between NS-3 and OpenAI Gym.
+They use ZMQ socket to implement the communication between NS-3 and OpenAI Gym.
 However, facing the next generation of networks, the network's density is rapidly increasing.
-A large amount of data may require to transmit from ns to AI modules for training or testing.
+A large amount of data may require to transmit from NS-3 to AI modules for training or testing.
 It is crucial to reduce the time-consuming and support colossal data transmission, which sockets can do.
-Hao Yin et al. \cite{r14}proposed NS3-AI to connect AI algorithms and ns simulators with data interaction.
-They use shared memory to achieve an artificial combination of intelligent algorithms and network simulation.
+Hao Yin et al. \cite{r14}proposed NS3-AI to connect AI algorithms and NS simulators with data interaction.
+NS3-AI uses shared memory to achieve an artificial combination of intelligent algorithms and network simulation.
 The use of shared memory dramatically reduces the time consumption in large-scale data transmission.
-Still, there are many pitfalls in using shared memory, which can easily lead to program crashes.
-To solve the above problems, we construct a discrete-event-based edge learning simulator (sim4DEL).
+However, there are many pitfalls in using shared memory, which can easily lead to program crashes.
+Meanwhile, internal process communication increases complexity of the simulator.
+To solve the above problems, we construct a discrete-event-based simulator for distributed deep learning (sim4DistrDL).